veo-ibd/schemas/README.md

 ### Updating the schemas

 The schemas themselves are stored in [schemas/](schemas/).
 These can be updated using pull requests.

+The JSON files are linted on each commit and pull request through Travis.

 ### Publishing a new version of the schemas